 These doors are often clad in the same material as the walls to create a 'secret entrance'.
 Done well, attention is given to matching the boards so joins etc., are in line with those on the wall around the door.
 Commonly, wooden doors are used and then faced with the wall cladding material.
 In this example, eDEN Garden Rooms have clad the store door in the horizontal Cedar to match the wall.

 Another option for these doors is appearing.
 Designers are taking single uPVC or Aluminum doors in the same colour as the main doors, and instead of fitting glass within the frame, they are fitting timbers that match the cladding.
 As in this example from Garden Fortress.
 This isn't as discreet as the 'secret' door but offers the multipoint locking systems of modern doors.

 The most commonly used finish for garden office doors is uPVC.
 Anthracite grey has become the colour of choice in contemporary garden office design as it contrasts well with timber claddings such as Cedar.
 However, many companies will allow you to choose other colours such as white, black and oak effect.

 Some companies offer timber doors which can be painted in any colour.
 You can choose a colour to match the cladding or a contrasting colour.
 Garden Affairs, for instance, offer a wide palette of colours for their doors which are painted in factory conditions.
 Some companies offer Cedar doors to match the exterior wall cladding.

 The downside of choosing timber doors is that they are at liberty to swell, so may require adjustment after their first year or so.
 If you choose them, it is a good idea to ascertain if your supplier will return to adjust the doors for you.

-Powder coated aluminium doors are the high-spec option.
+Powder-coated aluminium doors are the high-spec option.
 You can choose a precise shade from the RAL palette for your doors.
-For instance, the owners of this Contemporary Garden Rooms design chose a soft green colour, which is quite unusual in garden office design.